AndiEcker/AcuSihotInterfaces/README.md

 The BssServer is a server application which is providing a special Sihot-compatible web-service because the Sihot live/push SXML interfaces are not compatible to any web-service standards (SOAP/WSDL/REST/XML/…).
-BssServer is listening/waiting for our Sihot system to connect (as a client) for to process and propagate/push the following live actions done within Sihot:
+BssServer is listening/waiting for our Sihot system to connect (as a client) to process and propagate/push the following live actions done within Sihot:

 * Change of Reservation Data